yhagio/tutorialedge.net/content/code.md

 ---
 author: Elliot Forbes
 date: 2017-04-14T20:28:13+01:00
-series: misc
 layout: simple
-tags:
-  - misc
 title: Code of Conduct - TutorialEdge
 twitter: https://twitter.com/Elliot_F
 ---

-> **Note** - TutorialEdge uses the code of conduct from the Python Software Foundation.
+> 🧙 **Note** - TutorialEdge uses the code of conduct from the Python Software Foundation.

 Members of the TutorialEdge clan are open, considerate, and respectful.
 Behaviours that reinforce these values contribute to a positive environment, and include: